A-00768

 Plain Language

-Developers must publish on their website or a public use case inventory a clear, readily available summary of the types of high-risk AI decision systems they currently offer and how they manage algorithmic discrimination risks associated with those systems.
-This statement must be kept current and updated within 90 days of any intentional and substantial modification.
+Developers must publish and maintain on their website or a public use case inventory a clear summary of the types of high-risk AI decision systems they offer, along with a description of how they manage algorithmic discrimination risks.
+The summary must be updated whenever accuracy requires and within 90 days of any intentional and substantial modification.
 Trade secrets and security-sensitive information are exempt under § 1551(5).

 Statutory Text